- HEALTH INFORMATION

 Signs to look for include:

-What can I do to prevent HELLP syndrome?
+What Can I Do to Prevent HELLP Syndrome?

-Unfortunately at this time, there is no way to prevent this illness.
+Unfortunately, there's currently no way to prevent this illness.
 The best thing to do is:

 Overall perinatal mortality from HELLP Syndrome (stillbirth plus neonatal death) ranges from 7.7 to 60%.
 Most of these deaths are attributed to abruption of the placenta (placenta prematurely separating from the uterus), placental failure with intrauterine asphyxia (fetus not getting enough oxygen), and extreme prematurity.

 Risk of Getting HELLP in Future Pregnancies